Get an Appointment with a Lawyer Now

 3. Issue a warrant for their arrest.

 I have an arrest warrant.
-What do I do?
+What should I do?

-In order to have a warrant executed, you will need to present at your local police station (preferably the station that is responsible for the warrant, which can be found by contacting the Informant).
+In order to have a warrant executed, you will need to present it to your local Police station (preferably the station that is responsible for the warrant, which can be found by contacting the Informant).

 It is prudent that you receive legal advice prior to having the warrant executed.